timdrysdale/vw/README.md

       - video0

-ISSUE: note that on odroid this feature is not yet working properly due to the issue with killing processes

 ## Future features

 These are notes to me of possible features to consider, rather than promises to implement